Producdevity/EmuReadyAppReleases/README.md

 ## Overview

 EmuReady Lite brings the EmuReady compatibility database to Android with a touch-first experience.
-Browse handheld and PC compatibility reports, follow trending hardware, and keep your watchlist synced while you’re away from your workstation.
+Browse handheld and PC compatibility reports, follow trending reports and emulators, and keep your watchlist synced while you’re away from your PC.

 > **EmuReady Lite is available for everyone to sideload and on its way to be released for free on the Google Play Store.**
 >